MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 In this section, we are going to  edit files in the Python package that we created earlier, and use `git` to track those changes.

 First, use a terminal to `cd` into the top directory of the local repository.

+In order for git to keep track of your project, or any changes in your project, you must first tell it that you want it to do this.
+You must manually create check-points in your project if you wish to have points to return to.
+If you were not using the CookieCutter, you would first have to initialize your project (ie tell git that you were working on a project) using the command `git init`.

 When we ran the CMS CookieCutter, it actually initialized the use of `git` for us, added our files, and made a commit (how convenient!).
 We can see this by typing